manzt/anywidget/.changeset/strange-timers-mate.md

 "anywidget": minor
 ---

-feat: Introduce front-end widget lifecycle methods
+Introduce front-end widget lifecycle methods

+**Deprecation Notice**: Exporting a `render` from the front-end widget will trigger a deprecation notice in the browser console.
 The preferred way to define a widget's front-end code is now with a `default` object export.

 ```js
 export default {